Bastian-Kuhn/always-backup/README.md

 You can backup all Notebooks and Notes of an Evernote account All you need is a api key from evernote.

-The Script will connect to Evernote, load all notebooks and notes, checks for new or updated notes, saves it in you local filesystem and move deleted mails into a trash folder.

 Dropbox
 =======
 It is possbile to Backup all File from a Dropbox account.
-In ./helper you will find a dropbox_auth.py.
-This programm will return the auth_token you need for the sync_pair configuration.

 About Always Backup